cosminadrianpopescu/tsdim/README.md

 const b = new ServiceB();
 console.log('b.a._config is instantiated and of type MyConfiguration', b.a['_config'] instanceof MyConfiguration); // true
 ```

+If you want to see the rational behind it, then read on.

 ## Problems with DI using constructors